Defining "Toy" and "Fun" - Explaining the Wobbly Slapper

 I was unable to produce the same "wobble" effect that was in my mind, but I got something that was somewhat close.
 I still think the toy turned out pretty fun, but I do think I missed the potential a tiny bit.
 I think I adding a sheet metal "wobble" effect that plays while the player wobbles the javelin would help elevate the "unpredictable" nature more.
 I used physics constraints for the javelin, so I was able to get the "satisfying" feeling down well enough.
 This would be elevated further if I got the wobbly motion to be more accurate.
 I do have some ideas of how I could program that if I had more time.
 I would probably instead apply a custom "lag" effect to the endpoint instead of relying on the physics constraint.
 The physics constraint doesn't really have the functionality for this, so I would have to build it myself.

-Get GDIII: Toy Project - Wobbly Slapper Toy
+Get Coding II + GDIII: Toy Project - Wobbly Slapper Toy

 Leave a comment